-How to Get to Alcatraz – Is Alcatraz Worth It?
+Discover the Secrets of Alcatraz – Is Alcatraz Worth It?

-Around the world there are sites which intrigue the general public, sites which have an aura of mystique about them, sites that conjure up the need to know.
-These locations draw visitors to them, often hoping to find an understanding, hoping to satiate that need to know.
-Like every other corner of the world, the United States has its collection of such locations, but Alcatraz Island may be at the top of that list.
+Around the world there places of mystery and intrigue, sites which have an aura of mystique about them, sites that conjure up the need to know.
+Some are “Dark Tourism” sites, others places of myth.
+These places draw visitors, those hoping to find an understanding, hoping to satiate that need to know.
+Like every other corner of the world, the US has its collection of such locations, but Alcatraz Island may be at the top of that list.
 The mysteries of Alcatraz beckon over a million visitors to the island each year.
 This may rouse questions in you.
-Can you visit Alcatraz without a tour?
-How do you get to Alcatraz Island?
-Is there an Alcatraz ferry?
-What is it like on Alcatraz Island?
-Is Alcatraz worth it?
+It may call you to visit.
+It may lead you to ask is Alcatraz worth it?

-We will answer all those questions, including the most important of them, is Alcatraz worth visiting?
 But what is it about this island that captivates the imaginations of so many people?
 Many of us were not even alive when Alcatraz Prison was open, and many of us who were alive were too young to remember.
 Our notions of Alcatraz come from media, stories, legends, a sort of American mythology that renders visions of a more civilized, American version of the dungeon prisons of medieval Europe, the Chateau D ’If where the Counte of Monte Carlo was wrongfully imprisoned.
 Perhaps it is such stories of those unjustly imprisoned, who escape and later acquire great wealth or accomplish great things, that leads us to similar fantasies.
 Is this not a slightly altered version of the American dream, what every immigrant to the country has every hoped for?

 I felt this way about Alcatraz most of my life, naturally fueled by popular media.
 I heard tales of this inescapable prison as a child, and some of its prisoners, like Al Capone, and the Bird Man of Alcatraz.
 I watched Escape from Alcatraz at a young age, and later saw it as a stronghold in X-Men the Last Stand, and the Book of Eli.
 I read of its use as the holding place of immortal creatures in the Nicholas Flammel books, by Michael Scott.
 With each of these, its reputation had grown in my mind, and I knew that some day I had to see it.

-I put together this Alcatraz Trip Planner for those of you who also feel compelled to visit Alcatraz, the United States most notorious prison.
+I put together this Alcatraz Trip Planner for those of you who also feel compelled to visit Alcatraz, the US’ most notorious prison.
 It will answer all of those questions you may have.
 Can you visit Alcatraz without a tour?
 How do you get to Alcatraz?
 What is it like on Alcatraz Island?
 Is Alcatraz worth it?
 I will share many of our photos, so you get a feeling for the island, so you can decide for yourself, if you still feel the need to visit Alcatraz.

 Hopefully, by the time you get through this planner, and check out our photos, you can decide for yourself.
 Is Alcatraz worth it?
 We will definitely tell you what we think!